12 Button Crafts and Repurpose Ideas: A comprehensive Guide

 This craft promotes creativity and fine motor skills, making it a hit with children under 10.
 Plus, the final product is adorable and fun to display around the house.

-4. Coin Charms: Vintage Jewelry
+4. Coin Charms

 Materials Needed: